ayekat/localdir/README.md

 >   are nevertheless necessary for representing the FHS locally.
 > * `~/.local/run` **must** be a symbolic link to `/run/user/<uid>`.

+Furthermore, user-specific applications and scripts are expected to be placed in `~/.local/bin`.

+> ### Note
+> The configuration is set up in a way that scripts provided by this repository
+> self they can be symlinked to `~/.local/bin/dotfiles` and scripts and programs
+> provided by the [utils](https://github.com/ayekat/utils) repository can be
+> symlinked to `~/.local/bin/utils`.
+This simplifies tracking changes to the
+> scripts.

 Unfortunately, some application do not honour the XDG basedir specification, and setting above variables is often not enough.
 Various approaches are taken to achieve the goal:

 * For applications using their own environment variables, a simple entry in `~/.pam_environment` is usually enough.
-* For applications accepting command line arguments, I create local "fake" (wrapper) scripts in `~/.local/bin` that call the real application with the right arguments.
+* For applications accepting command line arguments, there are local "fake" (wrapper) scripts in `.local/bin` that call the real application with the right arguments.
-* For applications where neither of these apply, I weep (or maybe set `$HOME` read-only?)
+* For applications where neither of these apply, I weep.

 See [XDG Base Directory
 support](https://wiki.archlinux.org/index.php/XDG_Base_Directory_support) in the